 Variable Rate Shading

-VRS is a technology first brought to the market by NVIDIA that has found its best use in VR.
+VRS is a technology first brought to the market by NVIDIA that has found its optimal use in VR.
 It essentially calculates which frames in your field of view are going to be fully shaded or even rendered at all.
-This significantly reduces the burden on the GPU, redirecting that extra energy to more useful things.
+This considerably reduces the burden on the GPU, redirecting that extra energy to more useful things.

 AMD still hasn’t incorporated this tech into their GPUs, but it’s heavily rumored that it will be introduced in their RDNA 2 line, as AMD filed for the patent for VRS all the way back in early 2019.

-There have also been talks of perfecting eye-tracking technology and using that to further improve upon VRS, which sounds like a sci-fi idea.
+There have also been talks of perfecting eye-tracking technology and using that to further enhance upon VRS, which sounds like a futuristic idea.

 As we were able to see this cool piece of technology in action on NVIDIA’s side, it deserves this point too.